Jimmy Buffett has built a brand around a beverage. A tasty, wonderful beverage. (Photo: EyeSpy CC)

-His Margaritaville restaurant chain is one of the most successful themed-restaurant concepts around.
-With a dozen locations – including Las Vegas, Nevada and Orlando, Florida – the chain has become so popular, it and its founder were featured in the 2015 film, Jurassic World.
+Jimmy Buffett’s Margaritaville restaurant chain is one of the most successful themed-restaurant concepts around.
+With a dozen locations – including Las Vegas, Nevada and Orlando, Florida – the chain has become, in a word iconic.
+So popular, in fact that it and its founder were featured in the 2015 film, Jurassic World.

 Acquired by Brazilian-based International Meal Co. in 2014 (with plans to grow the restaurant brand even more in the coming years with new locations), Margaritaville is known for it’s laid back atmosphere and stiff drinks.